rackerlabs/support-how-to/content/cloud-servers/nova-agent-unix-and-rackspace-agent-windows.md

 If starting the nova-agent service doesn't work, you can troubleshoot by looking at the nova-agent logs.
-The newest version of nova-agent is now available in EPEL and Rackspace's internal, Ubuntu&reg;, and Debian&reg; repositories.
+The newest version of nova-agent is now available in EPEL and Rackspace's internal, Ubuntu&reg; operating system, and Debian&reg; repositories.
 Typically, package installation commands (`yum install nova-agent` or `apt-get install nova-agent`) should install or update the agent.